Josep Tous: Remembrance

-Soler's figure grew across Spain after his death which in part led to the naming of a street in honor of him.
+Tous' figure grew across Spain after his death which in part led to the naming of a street in honor of him.
 In a similar fashion a large plaque remembers his baptism in the Basilica de Santa Maria.

 Beatification

 The beatification proceedings commenced after the declaration of "nihil obstat" (nothing against) was granted under Pope John Paul II on 18 February 1992 - this granted Soler the posthumous title Servant of God.
 The diocesan process into his life and works - as well as collecting his writings - spanned from 10 June 1992 until 16 July 1993 before all the work was placed in boxes and sent to Rome.
 The Congregation for the Causes of Saints approved the diocesan process as being valid on 20 January 1995 and commenced the so-called "Roman Phase" - the phase where Rome would commence its own line of research.

-The Positio - documenting Soler's life of heroic virtue and including biographical details - was submitted to Rome in 2000 but due to the cause being deemed historical was sent to the historical commission for their approval before proceeding; that board met and approved the cause's continuation on 4 June 2002 and cleared the cause of whatever obstacles would have existed otherwise.
+The Positio - documenting Tous' life of heroic virtue and including biographical details - was submitted to Rome in 2000 but due to the cause being deemed historical was sent to the historical commission for their approval before proceeding; that board met and approved the cause's continuation on 4 June 2002 and cleared the cause of whatever obstacles would have existed otherwise.

 He was proclaimed to be Venerable on 22 December 2008 after Pope Benedict XVI recognized the fact that the late priest had lived a model life of heroic virtue deemed to have been exercised to a favorable degree.

 The process of investigating a potential miracle took place from 21 June 2006 until several months later on 3 November 2006.
 The Congregation for the Causes of Saints deemed the process valid on 27 April 2007 and began to do their own investigation.
 The medical board based in Rome approved the healing as a miracle on 26 March 2009 and passed it on to the theologians who also approved it on 16 June 2009.
 The Congregation for the Causes of Saints itself met and approved the miracle on 27 October 2009.
 It received the papal approval of Benedict XVI on 19 December 2009.

 He was beatified on 25 April 2010 in the Basilica of Santa Maria del Mar in Barcelona - Cardinal Tarcisio Bertone presided over the beatification on the behalf of the pope.

 The current postulator of the cause is the Capuchin friar Carlo Calloni.